OctopusDeploy/blog/blog/2017-02/shattered.md

 ![SHA1ttered logo](shattered-logo.png)

-If you've been following technology news recently, you'll have seen that [Google announced](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) a new attack that makes it [practically possible to generate SHA1 hash collisions](http://shattered.io/).
+If you've been following technology news recently, you will have seen that [Google announced](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html) a new attack that makes it [practically possible to generate SHA1 hash collisions](http://shattered.io/).

 The risk seems to focus on areas where certificates are used for digital signatures, not encryption.
 So far we haven't seen any clear reports that this applies to SSL/TLS - my understanding is that there's a risk someone could make a fake certificate and it could be "trusted" as if it were a real one, but not that SSL/TLS data could be decrypted.
 Of course, I'm no expert!